workingDog/kmlToGeojson/README.md

     java -jar kmltogeojson_2.11-1.0.jar kml_file.kml geojson_file.geojson

 where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the [GeoJSON](http://geojson.org/) format results.
-If the "geojson_file.geojson" is absent, the output is directed to console.
+If the "geojson_file.geojson" is absent, the output is directed to the console.

 You can also use the "KmlConverter.scala" class in your code, for example: